 Library Needs Assessment, Town of Pelham, Ontario (Spring 2013)

-As a sub consultant to Performance Concepts Consulting, BPC Library Consulting undertook a facility review of the towns two library branches.
+As a sub consultant to Performance Concepts Consulting, BPC Library Consulting undertook a facility review of the town’s two library branches.

-Lakeland College, Alberta (June 2012)
+Review of Library Operations, Lakeland College, Alberta (June 2012)

 The project scope included a review of the Library operations with the intent to better understand their current strengths, learn where enhancements to service delivery and philosophy can be made and develop new strategic directions.
 The project involved site visits to both Alberta campuses, interviews with staff, faculty, students and administration.
 The project review included both the Library and the college Learning Center.

-Pacific Coast University for Workplace Health Sciences (March 2012)
+Business Plan, Pacific Coast University for Workplace Health Sciences (March 2012)

 This new special purpose university located in Port Alberni required a library business plan including staffing, collection and services outline in order to complete the Degree Quality Assurance process with the provincial government.

-Squamish Public Library Space Needs Assessment (November 2011)
+Space Needs Assessment, Squamish Public Library (November 2011)